Bertil001/DevOps-TP1/README.md

 # DevOps-TP1
-After opening 'my_project', you will have to set your environment variable 'PING_LISTEN_PORT' using 'set PING_LISTEN_PORT={port}' on Windows.
+After opening 'DevOps TP01', you will have to set your environment variable 'PING_LISTEN_PORT' using 'set PING_LISTEN_PORT={port}' on Windows.